Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/Radar_MR24HPC1.md

 <div align="center"><img src="https://files.seeedstudio.com/wiki/Radar_MR24HPCB1/1.png" style={{width:600, height:'auto'}}/></div>

-### Demo2: Serial port printing of parsed human presence information
+### Demo 2: Serial port printing of parsed human presence information

 In this example, we will use the functions in the library to parse the received data frames and print out all the feature data reported by the Sensor active via the serial port.